fenago/python-networking-sysadmins/development/lab_guides/Lab_9.md

 You should get the following output:

 ![](./images/C13963_09_30.jpg)

-Figure 9.30: The result of the optimized implementation

-By the end of this example, you were able to find the best-optimized method to run the code.
-This decision was made possible by observing the amount of time needed to run the code, allowing us to tweak the code to address inefficiencies.
-In the following activity, you will put all of these concepts together.

 Activity 23: Generating a List of Random Numbers in a Python Virtual Environment